 Boondocking Regulations

 Nearly two-thirds of Idaho is federal public land, meaning that there are myriad places to boondock in the state.
-The general rules for National Forests and lands administered by the Bureau of Land Management apply.
-That means that you can only stay for 14 days within any 28-day period before you have to move to a new location 30 or more miles away.
+The general rules for national forests and lands administered by the Bureau of Land Management apply.
+That means you can stay for only 14 days within any 28-day period before you have to move to a new location 30 or more miles away.
 Some public lands are free to use, while others charge nominal fees.
 Check with the campgrounds, United States Forest Service, or BLM for further information.

 RV Insurance Requirements

-When it comes to liability insurance in Idaho, any RV with its own motor must be insured.
+In Idaho, any motorized RV must be insured.
 Anything that you tow will be covered under the motorhome’s liability insurance.
-If you want comprehensive coverage for things like acts of God, theft, or fire insurance, then you’d have to buy a separate policy for that for your towed RV.
-You can pick other kinds of coverage, as well, but they’re not required.
+If you want comprehensive coverage for things like acts of God, theft, or fire, you’d have to buy a separate policy for your towed RV.
+You can pick other kinds of coverage as well, but they’re not required.

 Full-Time RVing in Kellogg